 Location: 21 Van Vleck Street, Montclair

 Details: Various children’s programs are offered at this 12-acre private estate.
 During Garden Helper Days, kids can weed, water and plant as they learn about fruits and vegetables growing in the Edible Garden.
 Garden Discoveries classes inspire kids about the natural world, with each session examining a topic through stories, outdoor hikes and hands-on activities.
-And at Garden Exploration Saturdays, an environmental educator discusses different nature and gardening topics.
+Then, at Garden Exploration Saturdays, an environmental educator discusses different nature and gardening topics.
 Children can make crafts and participate in a self-guided activity on the property.

 More info: www.vanvleck.org or call 973-744-4752